Pella, Jordan

-Pella (Πέλλα, فحل) was an ancient city in what is now northwest Jordan, and contains ruins from the Neolithic, Chalcolithic,Bronze Age, Iron Age, Canaanite, Hellenistic and Islamic periods.
+Pella (Πέλλα, فحل) was an ancient city in what is now northwest Jordan, and contains ruins from the Neolithic, Chalcolithic, Bronze Age, Iron Age, Canaanite, Hellenistic and Islamic periods.
 It is located near a rich water source within the eastern foothills of the Jordan Valley, close to the modern village of Ṭabaqat Faḥl (طبقة فحل) some 27 km south of the Sea of Galilee (Lake Tiberias).
 The site is situated 130 km north of Amman: a drive of about two hours (due to the difficult terrain), and an hour southwest by car from Irbid, in the north of the country.
 Pella's ruins – predominantly temples, churches, and housing – have been partially excavated by teams of archaeologists; they attract thousands of tourists annually but especially in spring, during which time the area is awash with spring flowers.

+Tourism

+During the Roman period, Pella was a thriving city with evidence of urban planning, public spaces, and luxurious villas.
+The city’s location along ancient trade routes contributed to its prosperity.

 Name

 The Semitic name of the ancient, pre-Hellenistic site, was Pahil or Pihil.
 Pehal is the name under which the city is mentioned in early Egyptian (Bronze Age) historical texts.